 3 Model description

 Our component was designed to be coupled to a flow solver such that continuous feedback between surface flow and riverbed properties determines the behavior of the system.
 In our case, we developed all routines using OverlandFlow (Figure 2), but any flow solver can be used thanks to the “plug-and-play” capabilities of Landlab.
-At any time step, flow governing equations are solved at each location across the whole domain by OverlandFlow obtaining as result flow depth, velocity, and discharge.
+At all time steps, flow governing equations are solved at each location across the whole domain by OverlandFlow, which obtains flow depth, velocity, and stream discharge.
 The routines of riverBedDynamics can be conceptualized in two major parts: i) bed load transport and ii) riverbed evolution.
-In the first part, riverBedDynamics takes the surface flow variables (stored in the grid) and calculates the bed surface grain size properties, local shear stress, and bed load transport rate.
-In the second part, net sediment fluxes in each cell are calculated and the bed surface elevation and bed properties are updated (i.e., bed grain size distribution), thus, completing the cycle at each time step.
+In the first part, riverBedDynamics takes the surface flow variables,which are stored in the grid, and calculates the bed surface grain size properties, local shear stress, and bed load transport rate.
+In the second part, net sediment fluxes in each cell are calculated and the bed surface elevation and bed properties like bed grain size distribution are updated at each cell, completing the cycle at each time step.